Treatment of prosthetic joint infections

 Elie Berbari, MD, FIDSA

 - Professor of Medicine

 Larry M Baddour, MD, FIDSA

-Periprosthetic joint infection occurs in 1 to 2 percent of joint replacement surgeries and is one of the leading causes of arthroplasty failure [1-3].
-The issues relating to the medical and surgical treatment of prosthetic joint infections (PJIs) will be reviewed here.
-Infections associated with other implanted orthopedic devices, such as pins and rods, will not be specifically discussed, but similar principles apply .
+Periprosthetic joint infection occurs in 1 to 2 percent of joint replacement surgeries and is a leading cause of arthroplasty failure [1-3].
+Medical and surgical treatment of prosthetic joint infections (PJIs) will be reviewed here.
+Similar principles apply to infections associated with other implanted orthopedic devices, such as pins and rods .

 The pathogenesis, clinical manifestations, and prevention of these infections are discussed separately.
 (See "Clinical manifestations and diagnosis of prosthetic joint infections" and "Epidemiology and prevention of prosthetic joint infections".)